top of page

 Ayurveda is often called the original personalized medicine because it recognizes that one size does not fit all.
 Each person has a unique dosha constitution, lifestyle, and environment, which means the path to balance, vitality, and wellness is different for everyone.

 At Saumya Ayurveda, we provide a comprehensive assessment of your doshic profile to understand your prakriti (natural constitution) and vikriti (current state of doshas).
-Based on this analysis, we create a fully customized Ayurvedic plan tailored to your life, including:

 • Diet recommendations to support digestion and dosha balance